MAX.ng raises $7M round backed by Yamaha and pilots EVs in Nigeria – TechCrunch

-Nigerian motorcycle transit startup MAX.ng has raised a $7 million funding round led by Novastar Ventures, with participation of Japanese manufacturer Yamaha.
+Nigerian motorcycle transit startup MAX.ng has raised a $7 million funding round led by Novastar Ventures, with participation from Japanese manufacturer Yamaha.

 Based in Lagos, the company’s app-based platform coordinates motorcycle taxi and delivery services for individuals and businesses.
-Six-million of the investment is in Series A capital followed by $1 million in grants.
+Six million of the investment is in Series A capital followed by $1 million in grants.

 MAX has an extended menu for the round.
 “We intend to invest massively in our technology capabilities,” including the company’s payment infrastructure, CFO Guy-Bertrand Njoya told TechCrunch.

-The startup will also expand to 10 cities in West Africa (starting in Ghana and Ivory Coast) and add new vehicle classes—including watercraft and three-wheeled tuk tuk taxis.
+The startup will also expand to 10 cities in West Africa (starting in Ghana and Ivory Coast) and add new vehicle classes — including watercraft and three-wheeled tuk tuk taxis.

 And in what could be a first in Africa’s growing motorcycle ride-hail market, MAX will use its new funding for EV development.
-“We’re piloting electric motorcycles in partnership with EV manufacturers and working with grid operators across Nigeria to deploy charging stations,” Njoja said.
+“We’re piloting electric motorcycles in partnership with EV manufacturers and working with grid operators across Nigeria to deploy charging stations,” Njoya said.

 He would not name EV partners, except to clarify Yamaha is not currently part of the e-pilot.
-The the research also includes renewable energy as an e-moto power source, according to Njoja.
+The research also includes renewable energy as an e-moto power source, according to Njoya.
 MAX’s current fleet consists primarily of Yamaha Crux Rev and Indian manufacturer Bajaj’s Pulsar motorcycles.

-Co-founded in 2015 by MIT Sloan alumns Adetayo Bamiduro and Chinedu Azodah, MAX has completed over 1 million trips and is one of the largest delivery partners in West Africa for Jumia—the e-commerce unicorn that recently listed on the NYSE.
+Co-founded in 2015 by MIT Sloan alumns Adetayo Bamiduro and Chinedu Azodoh, MAX has completed over 1 million trips and is one of the largest delivery partners in West Africa for Jumia — the e-commerce unicorn that recently listed on the NYSE.

-Breakthrough Energy Ventures, Zrosk Investment Management, and Alitheia Capital joined Novastar Ventures and Yamaha in the $7 million round—which takes MAX’s total funding to $9 million.
+Breakthrough Energy Ventures, Zrosk Investment Management and Alitheia Capital joined Novastar Ventures and Yamaha in the $7 million round — which takes MAX’s total funding to $9 million.

 Yamaha confirmed its investment in MAX to TechCrunch.
 Part of the company’s interest in the startup connects to market research and Yamaha’s existing Nigeria operations.
 “We want to work with good entrepreneurs in Africa to develop new business in Africa,” Shoji Shiraishi of Yamaha Motor Company’s New Venture Business Development Section told TechCrunch.